-Safety and effectiveness of simvastatin have been studied in 10-17 year old boys and in girls who had started their menstrual period (menstruation) at least one year before (see section 3).
+Safety and effectiveness of Simvastatin have been studied in 10-17 year old boys and in girls who had started their menstrual period (menstruation) at least one year before (see section 3: How to take Simvastatin).

 Simvastatin has not been studied in children under the age of 10 years.
 For more information, talk to your doctor.

-Other medicines and Simvastatin Krka
+Other medicines and Simvastatin

-It is particularly important to tell your doctor if you are taking any of the following active ingredients.
-Taking Simvastatin Krka with any of these medicines can increase the risk of muscle problems (some of these have already been listed in the above section "Do not take Simvastatin Krka").
+Tell your doctor or pharmacist if you are taking, have recently taken or might take any other medicine(s) with any of the following active ingredients.
+Taking Simvastatin with any of the following medicines can increase the risk of muscle problems (some of these have already been listed in the above section "Do not take Simvastatin").

-- if you need to take oral fusidic acid to treat a bacterial infection you will need to temporarily stop using this medicine.
-Your doctor will tell you when it is safe to restart Simvastatin Krka.
-Taking Simvastatin Krka with fusidic acid may rarely lead to muscle weakness, tenderness or pain (rhabdomyolysis).
-See more information regarding rhabdomyolysis in section 4 - ciclosporin (often used in organ transplant patients) - danazol (a man-made hormone used to treat endometriosis, a condition in which the lining of the uterus grows outside the uterus) - medicines with an active ingredient like itraconazole, ketoconazole, fluconazole, posaconazole or voriconazole (used to treat fungal infections) - fibrates with an active ingredient like gemfibrozil and bezafibrate (used to lower cholesterol) - erythromycin, clarithromycin or telithromycin (used to treat bacterial infections) - HIV protease inhibitors such as indinavir, nelfinavir, ritonavir, and saquinavir (used to treat AIDS) - hepatitis C antiviral agents such as boceprevir, telaprevir, elbasvir or grazoprevir (used to treat hepatitis C virus infection) - nefazodone (used to treat depression) - medicines with the active ingredient cobicistat - amiodarone (used to treat an irregular heartbeat) - verapamil, diltiazem or amlodipine (used to treat high blood pressure, chest pain associated with heart disease, or other heart conditions) - lomitapide (used to treat a serious and rare genetic cholesterol condition) - daptomycin (a drug used to treat complicated skin and skin structure infections and bacteraemia).
-It is possible that side effects affecting the muscles may be higher when this medicine is taken during treatment with simvastatin (e.g. Simvastatin Krka).
-Your doctor may decide that you stop taking Simvastatin Krka for a while

-- colchicine (used to treat gout) - ticagrelor (antiplatelet medicine).
+- If you need to take oral fusidic acid to treat a bacterial infection you will need to temporarily stop using this medicine.
+Your doctor will tell you when it is safe to restart Simvastatin.
+Taking Simvastatin with fusidic acid may rarely lead to muscle weakness, tenderness or pain (rhabdomyolysis).
+See more information regarding rhabdomyolysis in section 4. - ciclosporin (often used in organ transplant patients), - danazol (a man-made hormone used to treat endometriosis, a condition in which the lining of the uterus grows outside the uterus) - medicines with an active ingredient like itraconazole, ketoconazole, fluconazole, posaconazole, or voriconazole (used to treat fungal infections) - fibrates with an active ingredient like gemfibrozil and bezafibrate (used to lower cholesterol), - erythromycin, clarithromycin or telithromycin (used to treat bacterial infections), - HIV protease inhibitors such as indinavir, nelfinavir, ritonavir, and saquinavir (used to treate AIDS), - hepatitis C antiviral agents such as boceprevir, teleprevir, elbasvir or grazoprevir (used to treat hepatitis C virus infection) - nefazodone (used to treat depression), - medicines with the active ingredient cobicistat, - amiodarone (used to treat an irregular heartbeat), - verapamil, diltiazem, or amlodipine (used to treat high blood pressure, chest pain associated with heart disease, or other heart conditions), - lomitapide (used to treat a serious and rare genetic cholesterol condition), - daptomycin (a drug used to treat complicated skin and skin structure infections and bacteraemia).
+It is possible that side effects affecting the muscles may be higher when this medicine is taken during treatment with simvastatin.
+Your doctor may decide that you stop taking simvastatin for a while. - colchicine (used to treat gout). - ticagrelor (used to prevent blood clots)